jean/rapido.plone/docs/tutorial.rst

 ----------------------------------

 To include our block somewhere in Plone, we will use a Diazo rule.
-Let's open our ``rules.xml`` file in the root of our theme, and add the following
+Let's open our :file:`rules.xml` file in the root of our theme, and add the following lines:
-lines:

 .. code-block:: xml